ronaazalia/business-analyst-portfolio/sql-analysis/README.md

 - The database schema and sample data are designed for portfolio purposes
 - Table and column names are kept close to real-world ERP structures
-- The focus is on clarity, accuracy, and business relevance rather than optimization